Arrest warrant issued in Alabama for missing jail official

 “We consider both of them dangerous and in all probability, both individuals are armed,” U.S. Marshal Marty Keely said at a press conference Monday.
 He noted that Casey White “will stand out” because of his size even if he has changed his appearance.

-Lauderdale County Sheriff Rick Singleton said Monday that they had issued an arrest warrant for Vicky White on charges of permitting or allowing an escape.
+Lauderdale County Sheriff Rick Singleton said Monday that they had issued an arrest warrant for Vicky White, 56, on charges of permitting or allowing an escape.
 She is not related to White.

 She violated a policy that required more than one official to be involved in transporting him, according to Singleton.
 The policy was put in place when White was jailed two years ago and authorities believed he was planning to escape.